Dear reader of ADxS.org, please excuse the disruption.

 Noradrenaline receptor hypothesis of depression

 • Downregulation is a general reaction to a neurotransmitter level that is too high for too long and leads to a desensitization of the respective receptors, whereby first the postsynaptic receptors and then the presynaptic autoreceptors (which release the neurotransmitter) decrease.
 This disrupts the inhibition of the release of the neurotransmitter.
 This results in a permanent overactivity of the neurotransmitter neurons (resistance phase).
 If the stress situation continues, neurotransmitter production in the nerve cells collapses (exhaustion phase).
-As a result, the receptors upregulate again.
+Consequences of this are that the receptors upregulate again.

 For downregulation and upregulation Stress damage due to early childhood or prolonged stress.